.45 (film): Plot

 Big Al (Angus Macfadyen), and his girlfriend Kat (Milla Jovovich), are small-time crooks dealing in guns and stolen goods in Queens, New York City while also cleverly avoiding the NYPD and ATF.
 Vic (Sarah Strange), is Kat's friend and ex-lover who still has a crush on her and hates Big Al.

 Big Al is almost arrested in a police sting, but is released when they realize he is unarmed...as Kat was holding the guns.
-Returning home, they catch a thief trying to take their TV out the window, and Big Al gives him a beating.
-They call the police and berate them for not catching the 'real crooks', all the while surrounded by the stolen goods that are their livelihood.
-Meeting up with his old partner, Reilly (Stephen Dorff), they steal a car as Al tries to convince him to come back to help Al run the gun business.
+Returning home, they catch a thief trying to take their TV out the window, and Big Al beats him up.
+They call the police and berate them for not catching the 'real crooks', while surrounded by the stolen goods that are their livelihood.
+Meeting up with his old partner, Reilly (Stephen Dorff), they steal a car as Al tries to convince him to come back and help run the gun business.

-However, Kat has plans on her own; she wants to sell guns on her own in order to move to a better neighborhood.
+However, Kat has plans of her own; she wants to sell guns on her own in order to move to a better neighborhood.
 She meets up with Jose (Vincent Laresca), a drug dealer and Big Al's rival, and sells him a gun.
 However, Clancy (Tony Munch), a local snitch working for Al, notices them.
 Kat returns home and pretends to have been out with Vic, upsetting Al.

 When Jose brazenly comes on to Kat, Al, Clancy, and their friends punish him by appearing to cut off his fingers.
 Al comes home later, and based on comments from Clancy, accuses Kat of having sex with Jose and assaults her.
 The next day, Vic and Reilly come over to console her but Al arrives home and a fight leads to Al firing his gun, injuring Kat.
 Al is arrested and detained.